naitikg2305/PersonalWebsite/frontend/public/content/employment/zillion.md

 - Techniques for **delta updating** in vector databases to maintain efficiency and scalability
 - Integration of **OCR** pipelines for multi-format document ingestion
 - End-to-end system design for AI-powered document search

 ---
+## 🧠 Example Use Case

+Imagine a hospital staff member trying to locate a patient’s medical records — but they don’t remember the patient’s name, only their facial features or a vague description.
+With our AI-powered semantic search system, they can input that contextual information and receive the most relevant matches.
+The system parses embeddings to infer meaning, then returns metadata-rich file locations from SharePoint.
+This kind of retrieval bridges human memory with structured enterprise storage.

+---